 We assess the applications against eligibility criteria and notify you if you are not eligible.
-If you are eligible, we then assess your eligible application and overall consideration of value with money.
+If you are eligible, we then assess your eligible application and overall consideration of value with money using a formula that calculates each organisation's workload as a percentage of the work undertaken nationally in the previous (2019) calendar year.
+This percentage is then applied to the available BEST monies to calculate each eligible applicant's grant offer.